MattKotzbauer/252-final-project/README.md

 __Matt Kotzbauer: CS252R Final Project__

-My final project for CS252R.
+As my CS252R final project, I built a Python-based DSL for running mediKanren queries.
 Attached to this repo are the following:

 helpers.py: helper file in which the Query class and relevant functions are defined